Overview

 MeasuresNECP measuresDescriptionExpected savings, impact evaluationMore information available

 Replacement of white goodsNoSupport for the sale of energy-saving products, handing over a very old product to electrical waste to the Envidom collective system.
-Energy savings are calculated for refrigerators and freezers (including built-in and free-standing products).0.12 PJLink
+Energy savings are calculated for refrigerators and freezers (including built-in and free-standing products).0.12 TJLink

 Improving the energy efficiency of single-family homesNoFinancial support for renovation of single-family houses, which in this way will take on a significantly higher pace and energy level than has been the case so far.
-The support will lead to implementation of energy efficiency renovation measures at single-family houses and the introduction of selected green elements in the process recovery.0.37 PJLink
+The support will lead to implementation of energy efficiency renovation measures at single-family houses and the introduction of selected green elements in the process recovery.0.37 TJLink

 Improving energy efficiency in non - residential buildings to reduce greenhouse gas emissionsYesThe aim of the measure is to improve the energy efficiency of non-residential buildings in order to achieve a highly energy efficient and decarbonized building stock and thus contribute to reducing energy poverty and meeting the binding targets for reducing greenhouse gas emissions by 2030.
-Depends on availability of financial sources for various instruments (see general description).0.37 PJLink
+Depends on availability of financial sources for various instruments (see general description).0.37 TJLink

 Source: MURE